 Student representation is a vital part of your college experience, making sure that decisions made about education include the student voice in the discussion.
 At BCSA we would encourage you to get as involved as you can in representing your peers.
 The more of us there are, the stronger our voice becomes!
 There are several levels of representation that you can get involved in which will give you the opportunity to really make a difference to the student experience at Borders College.

 The primary purpose of a student officer is to ensure the student voice is represented at every level of decision making about teaching and learning.
-Becoming a student officer means representing students in a variety of ways, whether you are meeting with key decision-makers within the college to discuss specific initiatives and developments, attending Faculty Council Meetings to support fellow students, or planning vibrant events that all students can enjoy.
+Becoming a student officer means representing students in a variety of ways, whether you are meeting with key decision-makers within the college to discuss specific initiatives and developments, attending Student Experience Committees to support fellow students, or planning vibrant events that all students can enjoy.